LOADING ...

 Denny The (Cont.)

-And the cow she was drove a or two off,
+And the cow she was a mile or two off,

-And she was sold for four guineas of gold
+And there she was for four guineas of gold

 To the clerk of the parish, Daley.

-And they went to the tent where the were spent,
+And they to the tent where the pennies were spent,

 Tim bein' a old swiper,

-And who be there, playin' the Rakes of Killdare,
+And who should be there, playin' the of Killdare,

-And he at the piper like a gammick!
+And he stares at the like a gammick!

 I thought, by the Powers, for the last hours,